 You might get lost in the crowd at some universities – but not at George Fox.
 We want to know you on a personal, academic and spiritual level.

 That means not only understanding where you’ve come from and where you want to go, but also providing personalized guidance to help you get there.

 You’ll find that faith permeates everything we do here, from the way our professors teach to the way we relate to one another as a community.

 We also strongly believe that we’re called to serve, whether that involves lending a helping hand to our neighbors or traveling across the globe to assist and minister to those in need.

-You’ll receive personal attention from our professors thanks to a low 13:1 student-to-faculty ratio, and opportunities for undergraduate research and hands-on learning that wouldn’t normally be available at bigger schools.
+You’ll receive personal attention from our professors thanks to a low 13.6-to-1 student-to-faculty ratio, and opportunities for undergraduate research and hands-on learning that wouldn’t normally be available at bigger schools.